 The Sig 516 Patrol is a piston operated system.
 Most AR-15s operate off of gas blowback.
 For those that may be unfamiliar with these different methods of firing, we’ll give a brief introduction now.

 A standard AR-15 has a gas tube towards the front of the barrel.
-As the gas builds up and pushes the projectile down the barrel, it will then leak into this tube and towards the rear of the weapon, which cycles the bolt.
-In a piston operated weapon, this gas is collected in a separate cylinder, which uses a piston to cycle the bolt.
-The piston operated weapons operated much cleaner, so they require less maintenance.
-They also operate much colder, so you can use the weapon much faster without fear of overheating.
+As the gas builds up and pushes the projectile down the barrel, it will then leak into this tube and towards the rear of the rifle, which cycles the bolt.
+In a piston operated rifle, this gas is collected in a separate cylinder, which uses a piston to cycle the bolt.
+The piston operated rifles operated much cleaner, so they require less maintenance.
+They also operate much colder, so you can use the rifle much faster without fear of overheating.

 Another nice feature of the piston operated system of the 516 Patrol is that the gas regulator is adjustable.
 Whether you’re using lower pressure ammunition, or looking for a little extra kick, you can adjust the gas system to meet your needs.

 In our opinion, piston operated is always an excellent choice, especially if you’re going to be doing any tactical type shooting.

 The other pros of the rifle are the accuracy and the ergonomics.
 The accuracy is due in large part to the free floated hammer forged barrel paired with a quality trigger.
 However, the ergonomics of the rifle will also add in to this.
 More on that later.

 The barrel is made of quality materials, and since it’s free floated, it does shoot a little bit more accurately than some of the competition.
 If you compare this against a bone stock AR-15, you’ll notice this one does shoot better.